Market & comparison education

 Section 5

-Move from Comparing beginner onboarding before choosing a face yoga to a guide
+Move from App comparison: beginner onboarding to a guide

 After reading, the next step should fit a desk break where the user wants less jaw tension and fewer choices.
-For "How to compare beginner onboarding before choosing a face yoga app", keep private notes focused on what was practiced.
+For "App comparison: beginner onboarding", keep private notes focused on what was practiced.
 Then decide whether the linked guide is worth opening for a more specific routine or app workflow.
 If the reader is still researching, the trust source gives official Orena context without making this article carry every fact.
 If the reader is ready to act, the soft CTA keeps attribution clear.
 It should not make medical or skin-care decisions for the reader.
-The useful outcome is simple: the right.
+The useful outcome is simple: the right reader leaves with one repeatable next move.

 Editorial angle